corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

   bar = 'World'
   ```
 - Open the REPL in the same folder
-- Notice that `foobar` is not defined:
+- Notice that `foo` and `bar` are not defined:
 ```
->>> foobar
+>>> foo
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-NameError: name 'foobar' is not defined
+NameError: name 'foo' is not defined
 ```
 - Run `import example_module`.
 Now you can access `example_module.foo` and `example_module.bar`.
 - Now run `from example_module import foo`.
 This lets you access `foo` directly instead of including its module name each time.
-  > The difference between `from x import y` and `import x.y` is just style.
+  > The difference between `from x import y` and `import x` is just style.
 Importing a whole module is often preferable because it's clearer, but it can lead to long-winded code.
 - Import multiple things at once with commas: `from example_module import foo, bar`
 - Notice that even if you import the module multiple times, it only printed its message once.
 But if you restart the REPL, you can get the message to print again.